Grand Paris, 2017-2020“"Space is a doubt:

 In 2017, eleven photographers decided to take the pulse of this territory that is still searching.
 They survey its reliefs, attentive to the traces left by the tectonic movements at work in practices, developments or the imaginary.
 They become seismo-graphs of these transformations, sometimes brutal, sometimes slower.

-For by changing scale, Greater Paris intrinsically changes its nature, and the city gives way to the "after-city", to an urban condition considered to be shapeless and infigurable.
+By changing scale, Greater Paris intrinsically changes its nature, and the city gives way to the "after-city", to an urban condition considered to be shapeless and infigurable.
 It is therefore a matter of getting down to the task of going through these territories, these places, these histories to propose a renewed visual narrative.
 An impulse that is immediately accompanied by an obviousness: the invention of a new poetics of experience requires changing the very terms of this experience.

 Leaving aside the posture of the solitary author, the photographers choose to work in community in search of this "en-commun" of Paris.
 The urban and imaginary wanderings don't follow an itinerary guided by the expertise of the places or the inventory of the sites.
 They rely on the tremors felt together on the ground, rare moments when these artists with sometimes divergent backgrounds find themselves in the same interest, where their views converge.
 This is how the epicenters proposed here are determined, places both singular and common.
 Marked by their particular geographical, historical, and political situations, they acquire a metaphorical dimension and each embody one of the sides of the emerging "post-city".